auth0/docs/articles/connections/grean/bankid-se.md

 ![ADFS connections created](/media/articles/connections/grean/adfs-connections-se.png)

 Remember to enable at least one client before clicking the **Try** button!
-For more on test users see documentation on easyID.
+For more on test users see the documentation on Criipto Verify.

 ## 6. Create your test users